naylannajwa/naylannajwa/README.md

 <div align="center">
 <div style="display:inline-block; text-align:center">

+alt="Typing animation saying '✦ A NEW CONSTELLATION IS WATCHING YOUR PROFILE ✦!'"
 ## ✦ A NEW CONSTELLATION IS WATCHING YOUR PROFILE ✦

 > *There are three ways to survive in this digital world.*